forax/beautiful_logger/README.md

 - allow user defined Log services to higher up your logging practice
 - dynamic configuration/re-configuration which doesn't use costly inter-thread signaling
 - no configuration file, no XML, etc, everything is done programmatically
-- very small modular jar
+- very small modular jar with no dependency

 ## Why another logging API ?